Employ a PDS Participant

 Once the employer has hired a particular candidate, our agency will:

-Work behind the scenes to provide transportation for the client, to ensure client (s) adhere to the dress code and are adequately prepared to show up to work with a positive attitude
+Work behind the scenes to provide transportation for the participant, to ensure participant (s) adhere to the dress code and are adequately prepared to show up to work with a positive attitude

 Offer the employer and coworkers ongoing consultation and information regarding employees with disabilities